How to Build an App Like Uber in 2026 — Complete Taxi App Development Guide

 Africa — Massive Opportunity

 Africa has 1.4 billion people, rapidly growing smartphone adoption, and very low ride-hailing penetration.
 Uber serves only major capitals. inDriver has grown explosively by offering the bidding model.
-Countries with highest opportunity: Nigeria, Kenya, Ghana, Ethiopia, Tanzania, South Africa.
+Countries with the highest opportunity: Nigeria, Kenya, Ghana, Ethiopia, Tanzania, and South Africa.
+Internet penetration is rising fast and mobile-first users are comfortable with app-based services.

 India — Bike Taxi Boom